Bronchiectasis

 Consider:

-• Humidification with normal saline / sterile water to faciliate airway clearance
+• Humidification with normal saline / sterile water to facilitate airway clearance

 Do not routinely offer antibiotic prophylaxis.